strome-org/microsoft-365-docs-test/microsoft-365/managed-desktop/get-started/security.md

 Conditional access |	Allow access to corporate resources and services only when the device is compliant.
 Data recovery  | Information stored in key folders on the device is backed up to OneDrive for Bbusiness.
 Microsoft Managed Desktop is not responsible for data that isn’t synchronized with OneDrive for Business.
 Windows Information Protection |	For companies that require high levels of information security, we recommend [Windows Information Protection](https://docs.microsoft.com/windows/threat-protection/windows-information-protection/protect-enterprise-data-using-wip) and [Azure Information Protection.](https://www.microsoft.com/cloud-platform/azure-information-protection).

+## Privileged account access

+Today, we restrict access to the customer MSAdmin credentials and the application through these mechanisms:

+- **Operators** – Microsoft full-time-employees located in the US who have successfully completed a periodic background and security check.
+- **Operator identity** – Protected according to the standards set by Microsoft.
+For more information, see [Managing user identities and secure access at Microsoft](https://www.microsoft.com/itshowcase/Article/Content/931/Managing-user-identities-and-secure-access-at-Microsoft).
+- **Logging** is performed within the operator environment and within the customer’s tenant.
+Log data and personal information are retained within the respective environments and do not traverse environments.